monero-project/kovri-site/kovri.i2p/_i18n/es/contributing.md

                     </div>
 <div class="row">
 <div class="col" markdown="1">
-Kovri is an initiative with lofty goals, and we realize some individuals with no interest in coding and development may still want to support Kovri's vision for a better future for privacy.
 We are open to individual of all fields who think they can contribute in a meaningful way.
-We encourage anyone interested to come by the #kovri IRC channel and share your ideas.
+We encourage anyone interested to [contact and support](https://github.com/monero-project/kovri/#contact-and-support) section and share your ideas.

 If you feel led to give financially to the development of Kovri, you can give to The Monero Project general fund (Kovri is under the stewardship of the Core Team of the Monero Project).
-We provide the XMR address in our footer, and information on how to give in other ways can be found on the project's [contribution page](https://getmonero.org/get-started/contributing/).
+Information on donating can be found on Monero's [contribution page](https://getmonero.org/get-started/contributing/).
 </div>
 </div>
             </div>